Report from the Chair of the Board

 Looking Ahead

 Whilst annual inflation may well have abated, prices remain high, and our customers remain challenged.
-Our approach to pricing and risk has adapted to this new environment and we remain highly focused on ensuring every lending decision we make delivers strong marginal returns on the equity required – across all of our product offers.
+Our approach to pricing and risk has adapted to this new environment and we remain highly focused on ensuring every lending decision remains responsible whilst delivering strong marginal returns on the equity required – across all of our product offers.

-This approach underpinned by a strong capital and liquidity base means that we can look forward to delivering on our strategic plans for the Bank with our Customers at the heart of this.
+This approach underpinned by a strong capital and liquidity base means that we can look forward to delivering on our strategic plans for the Bank with our Customers at the very heart.
 As the Chair I am very excited about what the next year would bring in our journey.
-I would like to thank the Board, our CEO, Martin Bischoff, and all colleagues for delivering another strong performance in 2024 and I look forward to an even more successful 2025.
+I would like to thank the Board, our CEO, Martin Bischoff, and all of our colleagues for delivering another strong performance in 2025 and I look forward to an even more successful 2026.

 Kenneth Stannard